 In order to be eligible to apply for a BCWBS sport wheelchair you must be:

-The renter shall be an affiliate club member in good standing with the BC Wheelchair Basketball Society (BCWBS).
+The renter shall be a member in good standing with the BC Wheelchair Basketball Society (BCWBS).

 The renter shall be responsible for the pick-up and return of the wheelchair to BCWBS at their own expense, unless arranged otherwise.